You are here

 The LEAD team focuses on the continuum of educator development in addition to other priority areas, such as attracting people to the profession and preparing them, license acquisition, evaluation, and professional development.

-For more information about licensing and educator preparation, see the Licensing page.
-From this page, you can view background check requirements, apply for a license or check on a license status, as well as view educator prep programs.
+Please see information about licensing, educator preparation, and educator effectiveness.
+From here, you can access licensing to view background check requirements, apply for a license or check on a license status, find educator preparation programs through the preparation section, and locate educator effectiveness resources through the develop and retain section.

 Title I/ESSER Funding